 - Divide the lettuce among 4 bowls, then top with diced tomatoes, lentils, roasted veggies and tortilla strips.
 Drizzle with tahini cheese sauce and serve.

-Feel free to swap out any of the roasted veggies with whatever you've got on hand or is in season.
-Broccoli, zucchini or corn would all be great choices.
 Add any or all of your favorite taco toppings, like avocado slices, jalapeño peppers or jarred salsa.

 Made this tonight, it was delicious, even my non-vegetarian husband really enjoyed it, so thank you.
 Just a quick question- How do you get the tahini to thin out?
 It remained somewhat chunky in the sauce despite whisking.